vanessaxuuan/tp/docs/DeveloperGuide.md

 * Alternative 2: Stored as a reserved valid string e.g. "null"
   * Pros: Avoid NullPointerExceptions
-  * Cons: Possibility of a student whose telegram and github be the string "null".
+  * Cons: Possibility of a student whose telegram or github be the string "null".

 * Alternative 3 (Current Choice): Stored as an invalid string i.e. ""
   * Pros: Avoid NullPointerExceptions